spsquared/SPARK_Future-Engineers_2023/README.md

 # Hardware Design

-SPARK G2 consists of a 3D-printed chassis with off-the-shelf components mounted to it, like the motors, cameras, and controller boards.
+SPARK G2 consists of a 3D-printed chassis with off-the-shelf components mounted to it, like motors, cameras, and controller boards.
 For a full component list, see [SETUP.md](./SETUP.md#parts-list).
 CAD models can be found in `/dist/3d-models/`, and have all been [modeled in Onshape here](https://cad.onshape.com/documents/82dd14d30b814e8846567203/w/34e1b6a4058ed5fbde8ef66a/e/47aa4028e09ec17a24a63590).

 ![SPARK G2 chassis with electronics in CAD software](./img/docs/cad-car.png)